Kevin J. E. Stepp, MD, FACOG, FPMRS

 Dr. Stepp completed his residency in Obstetrics and Gynecology at MetroHealth/Cleveland Clinic in Cleveland, Ohio.
 He then completed a three-year combined fellowship in Minimally Invasive Surgery and Urogynecology/Pelvic Reconstructive Surgery at the Cleveland Clinic in Cleveland, Ohio.

-Associate Program Director
+Assistant Program Director

-Dr. Kennelly received his medical degree from the University of Cincinnati.
-He completed his residency at University of Michigan in Ann Arbor, Michigan and his fellowship at University of Texas Health Science Center in Houston, Texas.
-He serves as the Co-Director of the Women's Center for Pelvic Health and Medical Director of the Charlotte Continence Center at Carolinas Rehabilitation.
+Michael J. Kennelly, MD serves as the co-Director of the Women's Center for Pelvic Health and Medical Director of the Charlotte Continence Center at Carolinas Rehabilitation.
 In addition to holiding various faculty teaching positions at Carolinas Medical Center, he also serves as Clinical Professor in the Department of Surgery, Division of Urology and the Department of Obstetrics and Gynecology at the University of North Carolina School of Medicine Charlotte Campus.

 At the Women’s Center for Pelvic Health, Dr. Kennelly specializes in the treatment of women with pelvic floor disorders such as incontinence and prolapse which includes laparoscopic/robotic and vaginal repair of prolapse, graft augmentation, mid-urethral sling placement, neuromodulations therapy, Interstim, botox treatments and urethral bulking for urinary incontinence.

-Dr. Myers received her medical degree from the University of Tennessee Health Science Center in Memphis, TN.
+She received her medical degree from the University of Tennessee Health Science Center in Memphis, TN.
 She completed her residency at Carolinas HealthCare System in Charlotte, NC and her fellowship in Female Pelvic Medicine and Reconstructive Surgery at the University of North Carolina in Chapel Hill, NC.
-While there, she received specialized training in pelvic reconstruction using minimally invasive techniques including native tissue vaginal reconstruction and comprehensive reconstruction using the da Vinci® robot-assisted techniques.
-Her training includes evaluation and treatment of urinary and fecal incontinence, childbirth trauma, pelvic organ prolapse, vesicovaginal and rectovaginal fistulae, and mesh complications.
-She is also interested in medical education with a focus on simulation lab training.
+She is board eligible for Female Pelvic Medicine and Reconstructive Surgery.

+During residency and fellowship, Dr. Myers received many awards including E. Daniel Griffin, Jr., MD Award for Surgical Excellence, Harold M. Sluder, MD Award for Excellence in Teaching, Golden Tar Heel Teaching Award, and Fellows Award for Teaching Excellence.
 Dr. Myers has presented her research in the field of Urogynecology both nationally and internationally.
 She has published articles in the International Urogynecology Journal, Female Pelvic Medicine and Reconstructive Surgery, Journal of Minimally Invasive Gynecology, and Southern Medical Journal in various topics with a focus on patient education and robotic surgery.
 She is a member of the American Congress of Obstetricians and Gynecologists (ACOG), the American Urogynecologic Society (AUGS), the American Association for Gynecologic Laparoscopists (AAGL), and the International Urogynecological Association (IUGA).